Rainbow Swash

 The Rainbow Swash is the common name for an untitled work by Corita Kent in the Dorchester neighborhood of Boston, Massachusetts.
-The rainbow design painted on a 140 ft tall LNG storage tank is the largest copyrighted work of art in the world.
+The rainbow design painted on a 140 ft tall LNG storage tank was copyrighted in 1972, and was claimed to be the largest copyrighted work of art at the time.
 Highly visible from daily commuters' drives on Interstate 93, it is considered one of the major landmarks of Boston, akin to the Citgo sign.